 I realized this the most at the beginning of 2016 as I was facing a lot of grief – and was suddenly aware that the clutter and busyness was taking away from my focus and priorities.

 Simpler living started sounding even more appealing – I wanted to be able to easily rearrange things to spend time with family.
 A simple routine so I didn’t have to worry so much about things getting done.
 And less “stuff” that was distracting me.

 If you’re ready to make some lasting change in your life, to simplify and feel better mentally and physically, then I’m here to help.
-Here are some steps to take to start simplifying your busy life.
+Here’s how to simplify your busy life in 8 simple steps.